kostaskol/MqttConnection-Desktop/README.md

     concerning the database
-        + All query related database manager functions continue to be called by DataBaseManager.
+        + All query related database manager functions continue to be called by Managers.DataBaseManager.
 We could have added them in DataBaseManagerThread, but the usefulness of a thread would have been nullified